-On Mother’s Day at Caritas Community, we engaged in a frank conversation about Proverbs 31 and the expectations we place on women.
+On Mother’s Day, my faith community, Caritas, engaged in a frank conversation about Proverbs 31 and the expectations we place on women.

 Part of the discussion addressed the elephant in the room — the simple concept that Proverbs 31 isn’t about women at all.
 In fact, you can make a pretty strong case that Proverbs 31 describes something that is relevant for all of us: divine wisdom.

 If the very idea of this interpretation offends you, too bad.
-If you’re the kind of person that thinks every word of your King James Bible must be taken literally, please don’t waste your energy sending me an email.
-You and I are going to disagree about a lot of things and honestly, I don’t have time for pointless arguments.
+If you’re the kind of person that thinks every word of the King James Bible must be taken literally, please don’t waste your energy sending me an email.
+You and I are going to disagree about a lot of things and honestly, let’s not waste our time on pointless arguments.